akrausesap/kyma-emoji/cf-nodejs/README.md

 ## Requirements

-There are no special requiremenst to deploy the application to cloud foundry.
+There are no special requirements to deploy the application to cloud foundry.
 Everything needed will be handled in the description below.

 ## Preparation.